Service will be provided to you at all city service desks, and whenever possible, in English.

 Advisory services for immigrants

 The City of Espoo's advisory service for immigrants is located at the Kivenkolo Community Center in Espoonlahti.
-You can get advice also in the Citizens' Offices.
+You can get advice also in the Service Points.
 Social and healthcare units also have their own advisory services that can be used if needed.

 The advisory services provide guidance on issues including employment, housing, education, residence and work permits, social security and health services.
 Advisory services are available in several languages.